Jeremy Jordan (actor, born 1984): Early life and education

-Career

-Stage
+Stage career

+2008-2010: Early career, Broadway debut and West Side Story

 Jordan sang as a teenager and began acting in high school.
 In 2008, he starred as Alex in The Little Dog Laughed at Hartford Theatreworks, for which he received a Connecticut Critics Circle nomination.
 Later that year, he played Tom Sawyer in Big River at the Goodspeed Opera House in Connecticut.
 He appeared in the Broadway cast of Rock of Ages in 2009.

 Jordan was an alternate for the leading role of Tony in the 2009 Broadway revival of West Side Story.
 He also starred as Clyde Barrow in the 2010 pre-Broadway Sarasota, Florida, tryout of the new musical Bonnie & Clyde by Frank Wildhorn and Don Black.

-He debuted the role of Clyde when the show opened on Broadway on December 1, 2011.
-The show closed on December 30, 2011, after 36 performances.
+He also played the role of Jason Dean (J.D) at Joe’s Pub for the concert performance of Heathers: The Musical from September 13 to 14, 2010.